 One of the most common questions I get from clients charged with a DWI in Minnesota is “does my spouse need whiskey plates?”
 Often, clients get an angry call from their spouse while the spouse is at the DMV trying to renew their vehicle registration.
 While they are there, the DMV informs them that their car must be equipped with W plates before they can get back on the road.
 Because the spouse has not been charged with DUI/DWI, this comes as a shock to most people.

 Need more information on Whiskey Plates in Minnesota?
 Call us at (651) 829-3572 today or click below to schedule an appointment.

 Unfortunately, if your vehicle is subject to plate impoundment and requires W plates, it is likely that your spouse’s vehicle will as well.
 In fact, the impoundment order extends to every vehicle that is registered or leased in your name.
 The good news is that the W plates are only required on a spouse’s vehicle for the time period that the offender’s plates are impounded.

-There are ways of fighting this.
+There are ways of fighting the need for your spouse to get whiskey plates.
 In certain circumstances, it is possible that a spouse or other household member may be able to get their plates back.
 If you would like to learn more about whether any of those situations apply to you, please contact the attorneys at Leverson Budke, PLLP as soon as possible.
 Your time-frame to challenge this is short, so don’t delay.
 Call us for a FREE consultation at 651-829-3572 today.